jc1518/SSSG-Ninja/README.md

 ```

 **Setup staging ip in staging_ip file**
-As Akamai does have API for staging IP, you have to get it from the Luna port: Configure > Security > Firewall Rules Notification
+As Akamai does not have API for staging IP, you have to get it from the Luna port: Configure > Security > Firewall Rules Notification
 ![stagingip](screenshots/stagingip.png)

 **Test: SSSG advisor**